ZeroCM/zcm/docs/philosophy.md

 The callback dispatcher would have received the binary message data, automatically decoded it, and sent the resulting message to any interested parties.

+Since we're dreaming, imagine that each endpoint could verify in O(1) time that it *understands* the type and data-layout of each message.
+The system would reject any invalid types and it would be impossible to ever receive an invalid message due to the reasons listed above.

-In addition, the programming-model could follow language-specific idioms and conventions.
+Let's go a step further: imagine that the programming-model could follow language-specific idioms and conventions.
 All of the messy issues with data transfer, message encoding, and message verification could be hidden in the send/recv layer.
 The application code could simply get on with it's main mission.

+Then, we could trivially compose multiple languages.
+In C++, we'd code:

+    struct Foo
+    {
+        std::string str;
+        std::vector<double> nums;
+    };

+    void sendFoo()
+    {
+        Foo foo;
+        foo.str = "This is my string";
+        foo.nums = {1, 2, 3, 4, 5};
+        send("FOO_CHANNEL", &foo);
+    }

+And then in Python, we'd code:

+    class Foo(object):
+        def __init__(self):
+            self.str = ''
+            self.nums = []

+    def recvFoo(foo):
+        print foo.str
+        for v in foo.nums:
+            print v

+That would be pretty handy!
+But, have we traveled too far down the *rabbit-hole*?

-## ZCM as a Solution
+## The Zen of ZCM

-In a nutshell, the *Dream Approach* is precisely what ZCM aims to provide.
+Luckily, for us dreamers, this depiction is precisely what ZCM aims to be!
 ZCM's primary value is its message type system.
 ZCM, provides an extremely rich type system with support for nested/recursive types, array types, and enum/const values.
-The message type-system is statically-typed and provides strong guarentees of message validity.
+The message type-system is statically-typed and provides strong guarentees of message validity via hash codes computed based on the message format.
 If a message type is changed, ZCM will detect the changes, and reject all invalid messsges.
-It is simply not possible to incorrectly decode binary data with
+It is simply not possible to incorrectly decode binary data with ZCM.

-ZCM.
+### Example

+Let's consider the example above.
+We'd define the message type as follows (in Foo.zcm):

+    struct Foo {
+        string str;
+        uint32_t n;
+        double nums[n];
+    };

+Then, we can generate language-specific versions with our zcm-gen tool.
+For C++, we get:

+    class Foo
+    {
+      public:
+        std::string str;
+        int32_t    n;
+        std::vector< double > nums;
+      // ...
+    };

+For Python we get:

+    class Foo(object):
+        __slots__ = ["str", "n", "nums"]

+        def __init__(self):
+            self.str = ""
+            self.n = 0
+            self.nums = []

+We can then use the ZCM APIs to send Foo messages between application nodes in our system.
+Just like we dreamed, our messages are encoded, *sent*, type-verified, and decoded into language-idiomatic bindings!

+### The Tricky Bit

-The tricky bit with the *Dream Approach* listed above is the transfer protocol.
-What should be done with the transfer protocol.
-On one hand, TCP is fairly ubiquitous.
-On the other, (1) its not present on every system and (2) it's an awful choice for some applications.
-For a real-time application on a LAN-connected cluster, we might quickly conclude that UDP multcast is the perfect transport protocal, and we'd be right for this application, but not others.
-What about embedded systems?
-How many of them actually have a usable TCP/IP stack?
-How about web applications where we only have ASCII-based TCP/IP?
-What transports can we expect systems to have?
+The tricky part with this *Dream Approach* is the transfer protocol.
+Until now, we've been very *hand-wavy* about it.
+This is for a good reason; its hard!
+What should be we use for the transfer protocol?
+On one hand, we could jsut stick with TCP since it's fairly ubiquitous.
+But, then again, (1) we may not find a TCP/IP stack on every system, and (2) TCP is an awful choice for some applications.
+For a real-time application on a LAN-connected cluster, we might quickly conclude that UDP multcast is the perfect transport protocal, and we'd likely be right for this application.
+But, what about embedded systems?
+How many of them actually have a reliable TCP/IP stack?
+Or, how about web applications where we only have ASCII-based

-The transport question is complicated and appears to be very platform-dependent.
-For this reason, ZCM treats transports as a platform/application specific issue.
-ZCM refuses to take any side on transports and stays 100% transport agnostic.
-Instead, ZCM provides a very solid mesaage type system and a well-defined transport interface.
-This approach allows ZCM to be useful on any type of platform.
+TCP/IP via WebSockets?
+In general, what transports can we reasonable expect a system to have?

+### Transport Agnosticism

+If you ponder this question long enough, you'll only emerge petrified.
+The only reasonable answer is unsatisfying: transports are very platform-dependent.
+It is just not possible to apease every application that could benifit for using zcmtypes.
+So, ZCM doesn't chose a transport.
+Instead ZCM treats transports as a platform/application specific issue, and provides a lightweight microframework for implementing a ZCM-compliant transport.
+Out-of-the-box, ZCM provides a lot of conventional transports, but non of them are strictly required.
+ZCM can work well on any system with any transport.

-## The Essence
+## The Mission

-Whether it is Embedded, Server, Cluster, or Web, distrubuted systems can share common message types and communicate with each-other.
-This is the essence of ZCM: Statically Well-Defined Messages and Transport Agnosticism enabling distubuted applications using many heterogeneous compute platforms.
+This is the essence of ZCM: Statically Well-Defined Messages, Transport Agnosticism, and Language Agnosticism enabling distubuted applications using many heterogeneous compute platforms.
+Whether it's an Embedded, Server, Cluster, or Web distributed system, we aim to make it trivial to share and exchage common message types with each-other.
+We provide ZCM to make this easy.

 ## Next Steps

 If you haven't already, we encourage you to check out our [Tutorial](tutorial.md).

-Otherwise, you might like to learn about our community: [Contributing](contributing.md).
+Otherwise, you might like to learn about our community and how you can help make ZCM better: [Contributing](contributing.md).

 <hr>
 <a href="javascript:history.go(-1)">Back</a>